GRANTA Selector is based on methodologies and tools first developed by Professor Mike Ashby at the University of Cambridge, and his collaborators.

 Achieving these goals requires us to think about two key aspects: materials data and systematic materials selection methods to apply that data.

-CES Selector material property chart - helping you make and communicate material choices
+Material property chart - helping you make and communicate material choices

 - Complete – every property on a datasheet is populated; there are no ‘holes’.
 Where necessary, data is estimated (and this fact is highlighted).
 You don’t miss out on possible materials due to missing data.